A Doctor’s View of Senior Living Options Near You

 People who do not need to be in a hospital but cannot be cared for at home may opt for short-term stays in a nursing home.
 In contrast to independent and assisted living communities, nursing home facilities typically operate under a medical model rather than a residential care model.

-This form of senior care includes professional rehabilitation and services for people who have acute needs or may be chronically ill.
+This form of senior care includes professional rehabilitation and services for people with acute needs or who may be chronically ill.
 Nursing homes employ skilled nurses who care for patients’ medical needs 24 hours a day.

-Due to the medical model, insurance programs help pay for this temporary senior living option.
+Due to the medical model, Medicare helps pay for this temporary senior living option.
 Some care services may be covered by insurance in assisted living, but not things like monthly rent.

 Continuing Care Retirement Communities (CCRCs)